gasparian/lsh-search-go/README.md

 ### Proposal

-One of the fundamental topics in the image-retrieval field is perceptual hashing.
+One of the most common (and interesting) topics in machine learning is a problem of search in high-dimensional vector spaces.
-The goal of this project is to build fast image search service based on p-hashes.
+The goal of this project is to build fast image search service based on perceptual hashes.
-There are a lot of approaches, but, obviously, one of the most convenient ways to create perceptual hash - is feature extraction using pretrained CNNs.
+There are a lot of approaches, but, obviously, one of the most convenient ways to create perceptual hash is feature extraction using pretrained CNNs.

-Use cases:
+Possible use cases:
  - finding dublicates;
  - finding original images (for example high-res, having only low-res);
  - finding sources where searched image appears;